-- Preheat oven to 300 degrees (this is just to keep the chicken warm)
+- Preheat oven to 300°F (this is just to keep the chicken warm).

-- Mix the almond flour and spices on a plate until well mixed.
+- Mix the almond flour and spices together on a plate.

 - In a bowl, beat the eggs with the water until frothy.

-- Melt 2 tablespoons of butter in a large skillet over medium high heat.
+- Melt 2 tablespoons of the butter in a large skillet over medium high heat.

-- Dip the chicken in the egg mixture and drip well, then into the almond mixture and then back into the egg quickly.
+- Dip the chicken in the egg mixture, then into the almond mixture, and then back into the egg quickly.

-- Place chicken in heated skillet and cook 3-4 minutes per side until browned and no longer pink on the inside (this may take two rounds to fit all the chicken.
-Use another 2 tablespoons of butter for the second round)
+- Place chicken in the butter in the heated skillet and cook 3-4 minutes per side until browned and no longer pink on the inside.
+It may take two rounds to fit all the chicken.
+Use another 2 tablespoons of butter for the second round.

 - Remove chicken and keep warm in the oven on a baking sheet.

-- Add the wine (if using) to the pan to de-glaze.
+- Add the wine or broth to the pan to de-glaze.